MrKahoobadoo/CapstoneProject-Synthesizer/README.md

 # CapstoneProject-Synthesizer
-A synthesizer made from scratch for a school project
+A homemade synthesizer VST plugin written in C++ for a school project.